 One of the most irresistible pleasures that nationals and foreigners who come to Medellín love to enjoy is being able to try the delicious dishes of typical Paisa food.
-These dishes include indigenous ingredients from the Antioquia region and from the colonial era where the miscegenation between the native aborigines, the slaves brought from Africa and the Spanish conquerors took place, resulting in a rich gastronomy that has evolved over time, gaining recognition inside and outside of the country.
+These dishes include indigenous ingredients from the Antioquia region and from the colonial era where the mix between the natives, the slaves brought from Africa and the Spanish conquerors took place, resulting in a rich gastronomy that has evolved over time, gaining recognition inside and outside of the country.

 Paisa Gastronomy Has Had an Amazing Evolution

-Foods such as corn, cassava and beans of indigenous origin coexist with rice, wheat and sausages brought from Europe and Asia, likewise the banana and watermelon of African origin have been assimilated as important parts of local’s diet.
+Foods such as corn, cassava and beans of indigenous origin coexist with rice, wheat and sausages brought from Europe and Asia.
+Likewise the banana and watermelon of African origin have been assimilated as important parts of local’s diet.
 Antioquia is the most important nucleus of the customs and gastronomic identity of the country.

-If you are a tourist and you come to Medellín, you should know that there is a wide range of dishes to taste, and a lot of typical family restaurants and even gourmet and haute cuisine restaurants, so we assure you that you will be more than satisfied when trying these delicacies.
+If you are a tourist and you come to Medellín, you should know that there is a wide range of dishes to taste, and a lot of typical family restaurants and even gourmet and cuisine restaurants, so we assure you that you will be more than satisfied when trying these delicacies.
 Paisa food is so varied that you can enjoy all flavors and satisfy the most demanding tastes and appetites.